 The Tennessee Valley Authority on Thursday announced plans to retire coal plants that generate more than 3,000 megawatts of electricity.

-The move seems to prove there is a market for Clean Line Energy Partners, which plans to build a $2 billion direct-current transmission line across Oklahoma and Arkansas.
+The move seems to prove there is a market for Clean Line Energy Partners, which plans to build a $2 billion direct-current transmission line stretching across Oklahoma and Arkansas.

 The Plains and Eastern Clean Line would connect with the TVA system at Memphis, Tenn., carrying enough electricity to power 1 million homes a year.